Financial Aid: Grants

 Elizabethtown College, in conjunction with the Veterans/Military Education State Approving Agency, manages veterans education benefits for students attending Elizabethtown College.
 Visit the Records and Registration website to find more information about the certifying officials and frequently asked questions.

-These funds are awarded by the Commonwealth of Pennsylvania on the basis of its financial need formula and is intended for Pennsylvania residents only.
-PHEAA must have received your FAFSA results prior to May 1 to be eligible.
+These funds are awarded by the Commonwealth of Pennsylvania on the basis of its financial need formula.
+Pennsylvania Higher Education Assistance Agency (PHEAA) must have received your FAFSA results prior to May 1 to be eligible.
 The figure shown is only an estimate of your award.
 You will receive a confirmation notice from PHEAA.
 This is a grant which does not have to be repaid.
-PHEAA limits students to 8 semesters of PHEAA Grant eligibility.
-Students with PHEAA Grants must advance a minimum of 24 credits per academic year in order to maintain eligibility.
+PHEAA limits students to 8 semesters of Pennsylvania State Grant eligibility.
+Students with Pennsylvania State Grants must advance a minimum of 24 credits per academic year in order to maintain eligibility.
 This aid is listed as a credit on the College bill.
 Note: Late state grants received reduce institutional need-based gift aid by 100%.

 Other State Scholarships/Grants